XTLS/Xray-docs-next/docs/en/document/level-2/iptables_gid.md

 Need sudo, iptables-tproxy module and iptables-extra module。

 Usually the system comes with these functions.
 If you are using openwrt, you will need to run the following command:

 ```bash
 opkg install sudo iptables-mod-tproxy iptables-mod-extra
 ```

 Also attached are some common dependencies for openwrt, the lack of which may prevent Xray from running

 ```bash
 opkg install libopenssl ca-certificates
 ```

 ### 2. Add user (Android users please ignore this section)

 Android does not support managing users by modifying the /etc/passwd file, please ignore it and go straight to the next step.

 ```bash
 grep -qw xray_tproxy /etc/passwd || echo "xray_tproxy:x:0:23333:::" >> /etc/passwd
 ```

 where xray_tproxy is the username, 0 is the uid and 23333 is the gid, the username and gid can be set by yourself, the uid must be 0.
 To check if the user was added successfully, run

 ```bash
 sudo -u xray_tproxy id
 ```

 The result displayed should be uid 0 and gid 23333.

 ### 3. Configure and run Xray, and configure iptables rules

 In the existing transparent proxy configuration(**[New V2Ray vernacular tutorial on transparent proxy](https://guide.v2fly.org/app/transparent_proxy.html)** 、 **[New V2Ray vernacular tutorial on transparent proxy (TProxy)](https://guide.v2fly.org/app/tproxy.html)** 、 **[Transparent proxy（TProxy）configuration tutorial](../tproxy)**)tutorials, modify:

 1. Modify the json configuration file: remove mark-related content

-2. Modify the iptables rule to remove the mark-related content and add the option at the OUTPUT chain application rule: "-m owner ! --gid-owner 23333"
+2. Modify the iptables rule to remove the mark-related content and add the option at the OUTPUT chain application rule: `-m owner ! --gid-owner 23333`

 e.g.: